ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

-this script will diesplay the 10 newest files in the directory one file per line and sorted from the newest to the oldest Task 13. being unique is better than being perfect this script will diplay the unique words only that appears once
+this script will diesplay the 10 newest files in the directory one file per line and sorted from the newest to the oldest Task 13. being unique is better than being perfect this script will diplay the unique words only that appears once Task 14.
+It must be in that file this script will diplay lines containing the pattern root from file /etc/passwd